-The complexity of delivering services has accelerated — for example, the shift to short-term project-based engagements and increased expectations of diverse technology skills — and resource management has become correspondingly more complex.
-The risk of getting it wrong is continued, gradual margin erosion in your business.
+The complexity of delivering services has accelerated, with firms shifting to short-term project-based engagements and clients having increased expectations for diverse technology skills.
+Resource management has become correspondingly more complex.
+The risk of getting it wrong is continued gradual margin erosion in your business.

 Unfortunately, many services companies still perform resource management in this ad hoc manner.
 In fact, the 2018 TSIA State of Professional Services report found that only 59 percent of service organizations have a dedicated resource management function.
 That is a surprisingly low percentage given that effectively planning resources are at the core of how these companies make money.

 It’s a direct comparison to the manufacturing industry’s supply chain management, in which it’s essential to manage the supply of available components in order to fulfill production in a timely and cost-effective manner.
 In the new Service Level Economy, this same level of strategic planning needs to be applied to your services supply chain as well, and your objective is to align resource skills and availability to client projects.

 Today, developing a dedicated resource management function is necessary for business viability.
 Here are the best practices to get you started.